IlyaMatsuev/Apex-ChatBot-Hub/docs/types/README.md

 ### [ViberBotService](/types/Classes/ViberBotService.md)

-The concrete service for the `Viber` messanger bots.
+The concrete service for the `Viber` messenger bots.
 Extends [BotService](/types/Classes/BotService.md) but also contains features related to `Viber` only

 ### [ViberSendFileOptions](/types/Classes/ViberSendFileOptions.md)